View Russell Cox's Obituary on kpcnews.com and share memories

 Russell enjoyed spending all of his free time with his family.
 He enjoyed taking his family on several vacations that encompassed traveling to 43 different states and Canada.

-Survivors include his daughters, Kathryn E. Cox, Kelley E. Cox, and Michael A. Cox, all of Albion.
-Also surviving is a brother, Larry W. Cox, of Tiffin, Ohio, sisters-in-law, Mary E. Smith and Dorie Hutsell, both of Syracuse; and several nieces and nephews.
+Survivors include his daughters, Kathryn E. Cox and Kelly E. Cox; and son, Michael A. Cox, all of Albion.
+Also surviving is a brother, Larry W. (Mary) Cox, of Tiffin, Ohio, sisters-in-law, Mary E. Smith and Dorie Hutsell, both of Syracuse; and several nieces and nephews.

 He was preceded in death by his loving wife, Betsy; parents; brother, William Cox; and his in-laws, Ernest J. and Kathryn E. (Keister) Michael; brothers-in-law, Paul H. Michael, Ernest Junior Michael, Donald R. Michael, Alan Hutsell, and Richard E. Rehling Sr.